 We’ve written blogs discussing how Versatility is a skill that needs to be practiced and reinforced over time.
 But this doesn’t mean it’s the same for everyone.
 There is always a little “Style spice” thrown in the mix.
 When I’m interacting with my co-workers, I can communicate effectively with them and get the job done, but I never simply follow the recipe for how to do this.
 Instructions are only a guideline; my SOCIAL STYLE always shines through.
 So remember, Versatility is important, but your Style spices things up a little!

-Can you guess what my Style is?
+Can you guess what my SOCIAL STYLE is?